The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 The processes the Trustee has in place for monitoring of core financial transactions are as follows:

 - Review of quarterly SLA reporting from Aviva, covering reporting on each type of transaction for number of cases processed, and how many days each has taken.
-It has been noted that throughout the year there have been instances where the performance has fallen below target.
-In response to this, management have worked closely with Aviva, and several measures have been put in place to rectify the issues, including a restructuring of the Aviva team.
+It has been noted that throughout the year there have still been instances where the performance has fallen below target.
+Management have continued to work closely with Aviva to ensure that measures have been put in place to rectify the issues.

 - Review of quarterly management reporting against agreed SLAs from management, detailing what activities have taken place, and what, if any, exceptions have occurred.